nrupatunga/PY-GOTURN/README.md

 To test your own tracker on VOT2014, please follow the [guide](https://github.com/nrupatunga/PY-GOTURN/blob/goturn-0.1/how_to_test.md)

 ### Contact
-Please write to me at nrupatunga.tunga@gmail.com, if you have any suggestions or anything new functionality you like to see.
+Please write to me at nrupatunga.tunga@gmail.com, if you have any suggestions or any new functionality you like to see.